 You can call a professional to do the cleaning for you and delay the bliss that you have set yourself, OR!!!!!
 You can just do it yourself between 15-35 minutes, depending on how fast you work.
-Be ready to ease back to your bathrobe to make your relaxing plan happen in no time as you go and perform the following.
+Grab some of the everyday use cleaning equipment available at your home; be ready to ease back to your bathrobe to make your relaxing plan happen in no time as you go and perform the following.

 Here’s how to clean bathtub drain: